fujiwara/firetap/README.md

    - Runs server that listens to the UNIX domain socket `/tmp/firetap.sock`.
    - Reads logs from the socket and sends them to Kinesis Firehose.
 2. Run `firetap` as a bootstrap wrapper command.
-   - Invokes `./handler` as a subprocess (This is YOUR Lambda function).
+   - Invokes `handler` as a subprocess (This is YOUR Lambda function).
    - Reads the standard output of the subprocess and sends it to the extension.

 ## Usage